Musab-Nazir/dotfiles/README.md

-# vim-config
+# dotfiles

-This is just my vim config.
-I put it on a repo to make setting up new machines easier
+This is a collection of config files I used for a number of different tools and apps